raspberrypilearning/count-the-creatures/en/step_6.md

 ```
 --- /task ---

 If you were to test your script at the moment, then a single colour would cause all the sprites to move and stamp.
-You need to use the different colour broadcasts in your code.
+You need to use the `broadcast`{:class="block3events"} blocks for the different colours in your code.

 --- task ---

-Change the broadcast trigger for each of the new sprites:
+Change the broadcast trigger (currently set to `red`{:class="block3events"}, or the colour of your first piece of paper or object) for each of the new sprites:

 ![image of blue toucan sprite](images/blue-toucan.png)